 Here people don't need a floor to dance.
 Celebrations on streets during Durga Puja, Ganesh Chathurthi, Janamashtmi and Holi show the real dancing talents of Indians.

 Not only this, the country is famous everywhere for the handicrafts melas and fairs that it organises during particular intervals.
 Surajkund Craft Mela that is held every year in February in Haryana attracts a large chunk of masses and foreign tourists.
 In such fairs and festivals, you can find the real India.
 Such theme melas and festivals unite the whole nation.
 People come to know about each others' cultures and traditions and their active participation shows how much they love to know about each other.

-Number of religions, number of states and hence number of cuisines.
-If North India has chole bhature, tandoori chicken, rajma chawal, kadhi chawal, dhokla, daal baati churma and biryani to relish, then our South India is not behind in the race.
+A number of religions, a number of states and hence, number of cuisines.
+If North India has chole bhature, tandoori chicken, rajma chawal, kadhi chawal, dhokla, daal baati churma and biryani to relish, South India is not behind in the race.
 From masala dosa, rava uttpam, rasam, sambar-lemon rice to toran, appam, meen; the South Indian cuisine has a great variety to offer.

-The variety in Indian peppers like black pepper, coriander seeds, tamarind, cardamom, saffron and cumin seeds not only enhance the flavour of the food but also add nutritive value to it.
+The variety in Indian spices like black pepper, coriander seeds, cardamom, saffron and cumin seeds not only enhance the flavour of the food but also add nutritive value to it.
 The Indian food is incomplete if you don't get something sweet in the end.
-Have a bowl full of kheer or a little mitha paan to add sweetness and freshness to your mouth.
+Having a bowl full of kheer or a little mitha paan, etc. can add sweetness and freshness to your mouth.